MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 This is a tangent, but regardless of mono- or multi-repo setup, you can automate your integration to "always look at latest" and even update your dependencies automatically if you trust your tests enough.
-The difference to me is the autonomy level given to any sub-project.
+The difference to me is the level of autonomy given to any sub-project.

 In a monorepo you intend to have a sane configuration, but there's always some trade-off to enable rapid development.